Hiking the Hveragerdi Trail in Winter

 We set off over the small wooden bridge and walked along the trickling river that leads away from the car park.
 Thick snow coated the mountainside, which glistened in the sunlight, and a steep incline loomed ahead of us.
 We struggled up the slippery slope, trying to stick to the patches of gravel for traction.

 We reached the top of the first hill and looked out at the view below us, squinting in the morning sunlight.
 The snow capped mountains spread out beneath us, their jagged rocks casting electric blue shadows and the powdery snow sparkling like diamonds.

 Should we turn back?

-We turned the corner and carried on, without realising the conditions had changed, almost suddenly.
+We turned the corner and carried on, without realising the conditions had changed, very suddenly.
 Beneath the sparkling snow were hidden slicks of ice, tripping us up as we walked.
 Ahead of us, we watched a returning hiker slip and slide back down the mountain, largely on his backside.
 We stopped to speak with him, curious for any insights on the trail ahead.

 “I didn’t make it to the end,” he said, smiling nonetheless.

 “It does get harder further ahead.
 And there’s one really tough part.”.

 We should turn back